databricks/spark-redshift/README.md

 You can provide AWS credentials via the parameters listed below, with Hadoop `fs.*` configuration settings, or by making them available via the usual environment variables, system properties or IAM roles.

 **:warning: Note**: `spark-redshift` does not clean up the temporary files that it creates in S3.
-As a result, we recommend that you use an S3 bucket with an [object lifecycle configuration](http://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) to ensure that temporary files are automatically deleted after a specified expiration period.
-By default, `spark-redshift` will refuse to read / write data to S3 buckets that do not have object lifecycle configurations; if you plan to clean up the temporary files manually, then you can use the `disable_s3_lifecycle_check` configuration option to disable this safety check.
+As a result, we recommend that you use a dedicated temporary S3 bucket with an [object lifecycle configuration](http://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) to ensure that temporary files are automatically deleted after a specified expiration period.

 ### Parameters